gamethis/BonkeyWonkers/README.md

 # BonkeyWonkers Questions

 ## Step 1

 Run the current terraform configuration to create an initial `Dockerfile` and ensure it works.

 ## Step 2

-Update the `Dockerfile` so that it also runs the below commands inside the image as part of the run statement.
+Using Terraform update the `Dockerfile.tpl` file so that the resulting `Dockerfile` also runs the below commands inside the image as part of the run statement.

 ```
 whoami